 To see if you could claim leg injury compensation on a No Win, No Fee basis, please call today.

 We hope this article has shown what types of leg injuries you could claim compensation for.
-If you have decided to take action, the best way to start is to call our free advice line.
-Our team can be contacted on 0800 652 1345.
+If you want to take action, the best way to start is to call our team on 0800 652 1345.

 During your call, free advice will be given and your options will be explained even if you decide not to proceed.
-If you do want to continue, we could provide one of our personal injury solicitors who’ll represent you on a No Win, No Fee basis.
+If you do want to continue, we could provide one of our personal injury solicitors on a No Win, No Fee basis.

-Please let us know if you’d like any more information on leg injury compensation claims by calling or connecting to our live chat service.
+Please let us know if you’d like any more information on leg injury compensation claims by calling or connecting to our live chat.